WeWork says it has ‘substantial doubt’ about its ability to stay in business - KTVZ

 WeWork management outlined a plan to improve the company’s financial health, saying that its ability to stay in business is “contingent upon successful execution” over the next 12 months.

-WeWork, which operates coworking spaces, said it will try to lower rent costs by to negotiating more favorable lease terms and increase revenue by reducing canceled memberships as part of its turnaround plan.
+WeWork, which operates coworking spaces, said it will try to lower rent costs by negotiating more favorable lease terms and increasing revenue by reducing canceled memberships as part of its turnaround plan.
 The company will also attempt to raise more money by issuing debt or equity securities.

+In the second quarter, the company reported a net loss of $397 million, an improvement compared to its net loss of $635 million in the second quarter last year.

+“Excess supply in commercial real estate, increasing competition in flexible space and macroeconomic volatility drove higher member churn and softer demand than we anticipated, resulting in a slight decline in memberships,” the company’s interim CEO, David Tolley, said in a statement.

 The company’s stock plunged more than 20% in after-hours trading on Tuesday.
 Overall, WeWork’s stock is down 85% since the start of this year.